OpenScienceMOOC/Module-1-Open-Principles/README.md

 - [Code of conduct](/CODE_OF_CONDUCT.md)
 - [Key elements](/key_elements.md)

-Pleaee note that all the reading materials are Open Access.
+Please note that all the reading materials are Open Access.
 Please do not upload articles which are paywalled or which are not openly licensed.

 ## Licenses <a name="Licenses"></a>